Third Grade Reading Comprehension | Passages, Stories, Poems

 Here, the child is thrilled to bits, but the thought of not being able to see his parents sends shudders down his spine.
 This worksheet is engrossing, with questions as diverse as T/F, MCQ, and reflecting on the story.

-Thanks to its precision, Autumn has turned out to be an astounding work of art.
+Thanks to the nuance and precision it displays, Autumn has turned out to be an astoundingly catchy work of art.
 Here's a great help in finding and masterfully using topic-specific words, part and parcel of the Common Core Standards for reading.

 The National Cherry Blossom Festival attracts many tourists to New York.
 What makes this grade 3 worksheet a class apart is, kids learn a beautiful metaphor.
 Another interesting aspect is adverbs.